top of page

 CARL JUNG, THE VISION SEMINARS (1976, P. 165)

-A consciousness of the environment, its spirit, and the issues it faces, is threaded through the development of Jung by the Sea.
+conscious consideration of the environment, its spirit, and the issues it faces, is threaded through the development of Jung by the Sea.

 This is explored through our workshops, talks and the spaces we work/inhabit.